casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Géron, A. (2017 p.407)

-Magenta Melody RNN (reference)
+Magenta Melody RNN (Abolafia, 2016; Google AI Magenta, 2019c)

 ### General Music Model

 As with Language models, a music model can be first trained as a general model, then adapted to the specific application context.
-In Language this could entail building a general model for the language in question, then specialising the model to a certain application field using application specific data.
+In Language this could entail building a general model for the language in question, then specialising the model to a certain application field using application specific data (*NLP transfer learning reference)

 In music, this training process could be utilised by first training the model on a general music data from which the model could learn general musical rules and conventions.
 The model could then be further trained on a data from specific style of music in order to specialise it to this field.

 In the first iteration, the model will consist of a music generation RNN LSTM.

-This is uses a similar basis as character level RNN´s developed for Natural Language Processing (Jaques et. al.,2017; Mikolov et. al.,2010)
+This is uses a similar basis as character level RNN´s developed for Natural Language Processing, and tries to predict the next token given a sequence of previous values  (Abolafia, 2016; Jaques et. al.,2017; Mikolov et. al.,2010)

+In the RNN LSTM, the token used for prediction is known as the "primer" for the model (Abolafia, 2016; Google AI Magenta, 2019c)

 (Explain-).

 ### Style Specific Model

+The second iteration will then be trained on a style specific dataset to approach the musical style of the application domain.

+### DQN Reinforcement Learning

-The second iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).
+The third iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).

 ## Evalation mechanisms